wentingm/meta-analysis/be1-api-and-scibert/README.md

 # About

-Get papers from the API and filter using SciBERT using more specifications.
+Search papers using Semantic Scholar API using PICO input from user and screen using SciBert for similarity text and LLMs for more specific filterings.
 By: Kyle Huang

 ## Features